-Next, you will add rules to filter users into the group.
+Next, you will add rules to filter users into the Smart Group.
 You can add up to five rules per Smart Group.
 Each criteria type has customization options so you can meticulously define the users you’d like within that Smart Group.

-Click the “+Add a new criteria” drop-down menu to select the first criteria type you want to include in your Smart Group.
+- Click the +Add a new criteria drop-down menu to select the first criteria type you want to include in your Smart Group, as shown below.

 - Once you specify the criteria type and the options within, the number of users who fit this rule will show in green on the right-hand side.

-- As you add more rules, the user count will reflect who qualifies for the current rule as well as all of the above rules.
+- As you add more rules, the user count will reflect who qualifies for the current rule as well as any preceding rules.

 - The total number of users meeting all of the specified rules is listed on the bottom-right in orange.

-- Click the "Save" button in order for the affected users to populate, as shown below.
+- Click the Save button and the applicable users will populate, as shown in the Managing Smart Group Users section below.